-Under the Government Information (Public Access) Act 2009 (GIPA Act), each NSW Government department and agency is required to publish an Agency Information Guide.
-The information in this guide describes the structure and functions of the Department of Family and Community Services (FACS), how these functions affect the public and how the public can participate in the department's policy formulation.
-Additionally, the Agency Information Guide requires the inclusion of the department's categories of information and how this information can be accessed by members of the public together with any processing charges that may be applicable.
+Under the Government Information (Public Access) Act 2009 (GIPA Act), an agency is required to publish an Agency Information Guide.
+This guide describes the structure and functions of the Department of Family and Community Services (FACS), how these functions affect the public, and how the public can participate in the department's policy formulation.
+Additionally, the Agency Information Guide requires the inclusion of the department's categories of information and how this information can be accessed by members of the public, together with any processing charges that may be applicable.

 We provide services to:

 - children and young people

 - people who are homeless